Gman-Superfly/AKIRA/architecture_theoretical/THE_SEVEN_PLUS_ONE_ARCHITECTURE.md

 │  7 distinct days, then WRAP                                           │
 │                                                                         │
 │  The pattern is universal:                                             │
 │  7 is the natural count before a cyclic system wraps.                │ │                                                                         │
-│  An "8th" element is not a new category — it's the first at a       │ │  new scale or position.
+│  An "8th" element is not a new category; it is the first at a       │ │  new scale or position.
 In music, C' is C. In bands, f_max aliases. │ │                                                                         │ └─────────────────────────────────────────────────────────────────────────┘